LeDragoX/Win-Debloat-Tools/README.md

 ## 🤍 Credits

 - Special thanks to [LowSpecGamer](https://youtu.be/IU5F01oOzQQ?t=324), he is the reason i've adapted this script.
-- Special thanks to [Fabio Akita](https://youtu.be/sjrW74Hx5Po?t=318), for believing this project and making this script famous 🤍.
+- Special thanks to [Fabio Akita](https://youtu.be/sjrW74Hx5Po?t=318), for believing in this project and making this script famous 🤍.
 - [W4RH4WK](https://github.com/W4RH4WK) - For his project ^^

 ## 📚 Used code references